 The cost of salon cover is based on a number of factors, some that you have control over and some that you have no control over.
 Take your post code, if you salon is in a location that has a high level of crime then your premium will be higher than an urban or small town postal code.

 Types of Protection to Consider

 If you are a salon owner or work as a freelancer you will need to protect your business by taking out the appropriate level of cover.
 When you are searching for a good deal one advisable step is to compare the options and costs that are currently available on the marketplace.
 If you select Get Quotes and complete one simple form, your requirements will be shared with multiple brokers who will provide you with an option to purchase a policy that is geared towards your individual small business requirements.

 The resulting quotes and policy details will be presented to you in a format that makes comparison both easy and fast.
 When you operate a salon and provide a service to the general public it is necessary to ensure that you have the correct level of cover that will provide protection from financial claims against you or your business.
 We can help by enabling you to get quotes from a select panel of UK brokers and underwriters that deal exclusively in the beauty sector.

-When you have a steady stream of both customers and suppliers coming in and out of your business premises you need to take out cover, this will give you peace of mind that your business would not be in danger if an accident results in a legal claim is made against your salon business.
+When you have a steady stream of both customers and suppliers coming in and out of your business premises you need to take out cover against likely claims.
+The will give you peace of mind that your business would not be in danger if an accident that results in a legal claim is made against your salon business.
 We can offer a range of policies for most business types that deal in the beauty or well being sector.
 In addition we now offer multiple quotes for tattoo insurance.

-Any hairdresser operating a business out of a shop, from home or via a mobile service that employs one or more staff and that includes both full-time and part-time workers must take care of their employees by taking out employers' liability Insurance.
-Some exemptions do apply for example if the other party is also part business owner, these exceptions are rare and the safe approach is to take out the appropriate level of insurance.
+In summary any business that employs one or more staff and that includes both full-time and part-time workers must take care of their employees by taking out employers' liability Insurance.
+Some exemptions do apply for example if the other party is also part owner of the business.
+These exceptions are rare and the safe approach is to check here and follow any advise given.